idia640/presentations/week07/PITCHME.md

 It also facilitates early visual processing.

-Contrast sensitivity at threshhold improved by 3% following a fearful face.
+Contrast sensitivity at threshhold is improved by 3% following a fearful face.

 The amygdala has reciprocal connections with visual processing regions and may receive information about emotional salience quickly and prior to awareness.